arafatm/arafatm.github.io/_articles/agile/shape-up.md

 doesn't work exactly like
 that...'](https://basecamp.com/assets/books/shapeup/1.4/intro_cartoon-e2d13cf3feb0ee1bd00b9977a2a91b39dc461252774ae6feac4bf7e04e76c825.png)

-Remember that we’re shaping work for a fixed time window.
-We may trust from our experience that the elements we fleshed out in the previous chapter are buildable within the appetite (six weeks).
-But we need to look closer, because all it takes is one hole in the concept to derail that.
-Suppose we bet on the project and a team takes it on.
-If they run into an unanticipated problem that takes two weeks to solve, they just burned a third of the budget!
+**Remember that we’re shaping work for a fixed time window**.

-Even worse, sometimes you run into problems that don’t just delay the project—they have no apparent solution.
-We once bet on a project to redesign the way we present projects with clients on Basecamp’s home screen.
-We assumed the designer would figure it out; we didn’t do the work in the shaping phase to validate that a viable approach existed.
-Once the project started, it turned out to be a much harder problem than we expected.
-None of us were able to find a suitable design solution within the six weeks we budgeted.
-We ended up abandoning the project and rethinking it later.
+Sometimes you run into problems that don’t just delay the project - they have no apparent solution.

 Of course there will always be unknowns.
-That’s why we apply the many practices in Part Three so that teams tackle the right problems in the right order, leaving room for the unexpected.
-But that doesn’t mean we shouldn’t look for the pitfalls we _can_ find up front and eliminate them before betting on the project.
-Before we consider it safe to bet on, a shaped project should be as free of holes as possible.
+That’s why we apply the many practices in Part Three so that teams tackle the right problems in the right order, leaving room for the unexpected. **But that doesn’t mean we shouldn’t look for the pitfalls we _can_ find up front and eliminate them before betting**

-### xxx Different categories of risk[](#different-categories-of-risk)
+### Different categories of risk[](#different-categories-of-risk)

 In terms of risk, well-shaped work looks like a thin-tailed probability distribution.
-There’s a slight chance it could take an extra week but, beyond that, the elements of the solution are defined enough and familiar enough that there’s no reason it should drag on longer than that.

 ![Drawing of a thin tailed probability distribution.
 The Y axis is probability and the X axis is Time to Ship in Weeks.
 The X axis extends from zero weeks to